-This relatively new cannabis social network is a little more specialized than most, since it focuses on medical marijuana.
-You’ll find plenty of information about the use of cannabis to treat various conditions, as well as content about growing marijuana and other lifestyle discussion topics.
+This relatively new cannabis industry platform is a little more specialized than most, since it focuses on medical marijuana.
+JointBudz is a great way to find plenty of information about the use of cannabis to treat various conditions, as well as content about growing marijuana and other lifestyle discussion topics.

 As you can probably tell from this site’s name, its primary purpose is to help cannabis consumers find local dispensaries and stores.
 That makes it a destination for dispensaries as well, who will definitely want to have a presence on this app that serves an enormous online community.
 Dispensaries can post promotions and deals, and it’s also possible to set up online ordering through the platform.

 The social network offers more than just maps, though.
 You can also read reviews of different brands and strains, and users can post thoughts and images as well.

 If LeafWire is the LinkedIn of the cannabis social network world, BudHubz is the old-school Foursquare.
 When users connect with their “buds” online, they can get recommendations for not just dispensaries, but also cannabis products, doctors, headshops, and more.
 While still in the beta phase of its rollout as of early 2020, BudHubz is a promising cannabis social media network that fills a much-needed niche.

 And if LeafWire is LinkedIn and BudHubz is Foursquare in the cannabis social media world, MJ Mary Jane is Pinterest.
 This is where to come to view or post great photos of weed smokers, growers, and more.
 You can rate and bookmark your favorites, as well as follow other people on the platform.
 Look for MJ Mary Jane on iOS and Android.